Accessibility statement

 What we’re doing to improve accessibility

-We use Silktide regularly to find accessibility issues and aim to fix if found any as soon as possible.
+We use Silktide regularly to find accessibility issues and aim to fix them as soon as possible.

-We also use SCULPT for Accessibility as a training model to improve the creation of accessible documents.
+We also use SCULPT for Accessibility as a training model for our wider organisation to improve the creation of accessible documents.

-We are currently having a full audit of our website to ensure we can fully identify and understand all accessibility barriers our website may contain.
+We have conducted a full audit of our website to identify and fully understand all accessibility barriers our website may contain.
+We plan to re-test and and review the accessibility of the website and statement on a quarterly basis.

 Preparation of this accessibility statement

-This statement was prepared on 20 February 2023.
+This statement was prepared on February 2023.
+It was last reviewed on 20 November 2023.